Why Hire an Investment Banker When Selling Your Company

 A major aspect of carrying out a deal is pure bandwidth.
 If yours is a company buyers are interested in, then you as the CEO or other senior-level member of the company are certainly very busy carrying out day-to-day operations.

-Do you think you could find time to concurrently negotiate 10-15 term sheets in parallel?
+Do you think you could find time to concurrently negotiate 10-15 term sheets?
 The bankers at Vista Point Advisors dedicate 400+ hours of work per transaction to do just that.

 Even if you could find the time, that’s time you could have spent improving the position of your business.
 The biggest risk during the process is underperformance of your company because your management team becomes distracted by the deal process.